African Americans, Prostate Cancer & Doctor Trust

 Caring for yourself

-In closing, this session ended with a brief discussion on looking at what we could do for our own personal wellness.
-Yes, we have to eat better, exercise and try to reduce our stress levels.
-These are great ideas but, in the end, we will have to go to the doctor of general health screenings.
-We all hoped the doctor truly has our best interests in mind.
-Thank you.
+The conference session ended with a brief discussion on looking at what we could do for our own personal wellness.
+Yes, we have to eat better, exercise, and try to reduce our stress levels.
+These are great ideas, but in the end, we will have to go to the doctor for general health screenings.
+We all hope the doctor truly has our best interests in mind.